Removing Cat Pee Smell From Carpet

 Watch us perform this technique

 After you have repeated the above process over and over on all of the areas that you can visually see need treated do one final vacuum over all areas you worked on.
 Be thorough and patient.
 You want to extract the maximum amount of moisture from the carpet as possible.
 As a final step for those who are chemically sensitive, repeat the same process above with at least 3% hydrogen peroxide, but do not heat it up.
 If the area you are treating is in the direct sunlight, close the blinds as peroxide + sunlight can have an unwanted bleaching effect.
 Again apply and extract.
-For those who are able to tolerate fragrances, repeat the above process with a Febreeze concentrate.
+For those who are able to tolerate fragrances, repeat the above process with Natures Miracle Stain and Odor Remover Spray.
 Again apply and extract.
-With the Febreeze spray it on liberally, enough to saturate the area you are working on, but not enough to flood it.
+With the Natures Miracle Spray it on liberally, enough to saturate the area you are working on, but not enough to flood it.
 Allow it to dwell for at least 15 minutes and then vacuum the area thoroughly.
 To be safe repeat this process at least 3 times.
 Allowing dwell time between extractions.
-Febreeze is a proven odor counteractant and has the ability to denature malodors, however it contains masking fragrances which some folks cannot tolerate.
 After you have completed the treatments vacuum the area thoroughly and place a small fan on the area to help accelerate the drying.